yongjianxu/nixl-20250820/test/README.md

 # Test Descriptions

 Here are all the explained tests in this directory.
-There are more specific unit tests in src/utils.
+There are more specific unit tests in unit/plugins and unit/utils.

 - test/agent_example.cpp - Single threaded test of the nixlAgent API
 - test/desc_example.cpp - Test of nixl descriptors and DescList